 If you discover a site or way you can repeat this error easily, try to replicate the error in Firefox's Safe Mode.
 That's a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using

 In the dialog, click "Start in Safe Mode" (not Reset)